You are here

-For successful applicants, the hiring process can take three months to over a year, depending upon when the application is received, police academy start dates, and the number of anticipated vacancies.
+For successful applicants, the hiring process can take three to six months, depending on when the application is received, the start of the police academy, and the number of anticipated vacancies.
 The Lynchburg Police Department has a multi-staged process that has proven to be effective for our agency.
-We administer the written test, have initial interviews, and conduct oral review boards on a monthly basis.
+We conduct numerous hiring events which consist of a physical agility test, written test, and an oral interview panel.
 After the application process and if you are offered employment, you will attend the Central Virginia Criminal Justice Academy located in Lynchburg.
-The academy lasts approximately 23 weeks and you are paid a full salary with benefits while attending.
-Virginia certified officers might be exempt from attending the academy.
-Officers will be placed with a Police Training Officer (PTO) for 11 weeks once you complete the academy.
+The academy lasts approximately 22 weeks and you are paid a full salary with benefits while attending.
+Virginia certified officers are exempt from attending the academy.
+Officer will be placed with a Field Training Officer (FTO) for 12 weeks once you complete the academy.

-When and where do you give the written test?
+When and where do you conduct hiring events?

 Do I still have to take your test if I have taken one for another department?